Its versatile 22,700 square feet of meeting and banquet space can handle busines... more

 Footpath through natural area with elevated scenic overlook of Southern Branch of Elizabeth River.
 Amenities include a 2-mile circular running trail with parking available across the street at the Chesapeake Civic Center.

-The Chesapeake Arboretum is a 48-acre natural classroom dedicated to promoting horticultural and environmental awareness.
-The Arboretum headquarters is an eighteenth century farmhouse with theme gardens that include a fragrance and antique rose garde...more
+Named one of Virginia's Treasures by the Department of Conservation & Recreation, the Chesapeake Arboretum is a 48-acre natural classroom dedicated to promoting horticultural and environmental awareness.
+The Arboretum headquarters is an eighteent...more

 Formerly US Route 17, this multi-purpose linear trail accommodates horse owners, bicyclists, walkers, joggers, and boat owners.
 It runs 8.5 miles adjacent to the Dismal Swamp Canal and threads through some of the most uniquely historical and ecologic...more